banner-bg

 Infant daily reports

 When creating and filling out an infant daily report, it’s important to get very specific about each infant's eating, sleeping, and diaper changes.
-You’ll want to list the times and the results of bottle feedings, meals, naps, and diaper changes.
-When the infant was given a bottle and how much they consumed are equally important details.
-This is also true with napping and diapers — the when and the what are both important for families to know.
+You’ll want to list the times and results of bottle feedings, meals, diaper changes, and naps.

 Toddler daily reports